BDC Hamburger Icon

 monday Sales CRM is best for SMBs.

 monday Sales CRM is a versatile platform that can unite different teams across a business to help make data-informed decisions. monday’s pricing is affordable for smaller businesses, while its many features will help midsize businesses level up in their industry.
-The software is easy to use, so you can implement it quickly within your company and start improving your processes right away.
+The software is easy to use.
+So, you can implement it quickly within your company and start improving your processes right away.

 FAQs

 Salesforce was founded in 1999; it was one of the first cloud-based SaaS companies.
 Before entering the market, enterprise businesses with CRM software required custom-built, expensive computer systems.
-More recently, Salesforce was one of the first companies to invest heavily in consumer artificial intelligence with its AI, Einstein, which launched in 2016.
+More recently, Salesforce was one of the first companies to invest heavily in consumer AI with its AI, Einstein, which launched in 2016.

 monday can import and export data to and from spreadsheets; you can organize your data into tables similar to spreadsheets.
 You can also create spreadsheet functions.
-Not all businesses can say goodbye to spreadsheets, but CRM tools like monday and Salesforce make excellent additions to any organization’s tech stack.
+Not all businesses can say goodbye to spreadsheets.
+But, CRM tools like monday and Salesforce make excellent additions to any organization’s tech stack.

 author image

-Sean Peek, Senior Analyst & Expert on Business Ownership
+Written by: Sean Peek, Senior Analyst

 BDC Logo